Despical/CommandFramework/README.md

 ## Known issues
 * ~~Sub-commands aren't compatible with tab completions.~~

+## To do list
+* Message handler to change system messages.
+* Exception handler to make exceptions more clear.

 ## Building from source
 If you want to build this project from source code, run the following from Git Bash: